Anxiety is the most common mental health disorder, impacting 40 million American adults.

 Non-addictive anxiety medications

-- SNRIs: Serotonin and Norepinephrine Reuptake Inhibitors do the same thing as SSRIs, but also increase the chemical messenger norepinephrine, which increases alertness and arousal affecting a person’s mood and ability to focus.
-Examples of this medication include: duloxetine, venlafaxine, and desvenlafaxine.
+• SNRIs: Serotonin and Norepinephrine Reuptake Inhibitors do the same thing as SSRIs, but also increase the chemical messenger norepinephrine, which increases alertness and arousal affecting a person’s mood and ability to focus.
+Possible side effects of SNRIs include nausea, dry mouth, dizziness, headache, excessive sweating, tiredness, constipation, changes in sexual function, and loss of appetite.
+SNRIs approved to treat anxiety are:

-- Beta-Blockers: Although not specifically designed for the treatment of anxiety, beta-blockers are often prescribed off-label to treat anxiety.
-They work by lowering the heartbeat and feelings of anxiousness.
-They are particularly helpful for specific situations, like public speaking.
-The most common beta-blocker available is propranolol.
+• Beta-Blockers: Although not specifically approved for the treatment of anxiety, beta-blockers are often prescribed off-label for anxiety disorders.
+They work by blocking the effects of epinephrine (adrenaline), which lowers the heartbeat and reduces the physical sensations of anxiousness.
+They are particularly helpful for when people experience anxiety in specific situations, like public speaking, but not appropriate for some other kinds of anxiety.
+The most common beta-blocker available is propranolol (Inderal®).

 Additional resources for anxiety